precice/fenics-adapter/README.md

     <img src="https://img.shields.io/github/license/precice/fenics-adapter.svg" alt="GNU LGPL license">
 </a>

-**experimental** preCICE-adapter for the open source computing platform FEniCS
+preCICE-adapter for the open source computing platform FEniCS

 _**Note:** This adapter is currently purely expermental and limited in functionality.
 If you are interested in using it or you want to contribute, feel free to contact us via the [preCICE mailing list](https://mailman.informatik.uni-stuttgart.de/mailman/listinfo/precice)._